 Swimming blows all other sports out of the water when it comes to keeping your stress levels in check.
 In the pool, all your focus is on your breathing and the stroke.

 So next time, you're struggling to keep afloat of your work, you know what to do.

-What's more, you can earn a free swim when you buy a 10 swim pack.
+What's more, you can earn a free swim when you download a free pass.
 Ker-ching!